NOTICE is given of an opportunity for public comment on a proposed amendment to the Pueblo County Procurement Policy. The proposed amendment...

 Information that will help Pueblo County and trash haulers make business decisions about how to offer more recycling options was presented to the...

 PUEBLO – A recent Waste Characterization Study has identified millions of dollars of opportunity rotting away in Pueblo’s landfill.
 The consulting...

 The Board of Pueblo County Commissioners is seeking qualified candidates to serve on the Pueblo Advisory Council on Aging(PACA).
 Applications will...

-The Board of Pueblo County Commissioners is seeking qualified candidates for two vacancies on the Pueblo County Community Corrections Board.
-The...
+The Board of Pueblo County Commissioners is seeking a qualified candidate to serve on the Pueblo County Juvenile Community Review Board. ...